How to Get Involved - Senior Companions

 Is training provided?

-Twenty hours of initial orientation training, including job shadowing, is coordinated by the University of Maine Cooperative Extension.
+Twenty hours of initial orientation training, including job shadowing, is coordinated by the University of Maine Center on Aging.
 Job shadowing with an experienced Senior Companion helps you feel comfortable with your new role.
-Four hours of monthly training is provided through the University of Maine Cooperative Extension.
+Four hours of monthly training is provided through the University of Maine Center on Aging.
 This education is used by the Senior Companion to help clients with various aspects of daily living by providing practical information on how to cope with a range of modern day problems.

 Who is eligible to become a Senior Companion?